Brittney Camp calls him “Itty Bitty,” but his real name is Rayland.

 To spread the word about the disorder and share Rayland’s story, the family started a Facebook page — Hope for Rhizokids Team Rayland — where they post updates and information about current fundraisers.

-Camp is part of a small network on Facebook where she can talk to other families who have children with the disease.
-She has learned of one person in the United Kingdom that is 33-years-old and she has been in communication with one family who has a 15-year-old child with RCDP.
+Brittney Camp is part of a small network on Facebook where she can talk to other families who have children with the disease.
+She has learned of one person with RCDP1 in the United Kingdom who is 33, and she has been in communication with one family who has a 15-year-old child with RCDP.
 But despite hearing stories of others that have beat the odds, Camp said she has had many sleepless nights.